 Real property assets, both owned and leased, are important and must be managed wisely.
 Law, regulation, building and life safety codes all impact our stewardship of these public assets.
 Those real property stewardship responsibilities are best served by centralized oversight that ensures "due diligence," consistent with University physical master plans and efficient use of all facilities resources.

-The Senior Vice President for Finance and Business (SVPFB) is responsible to the President for real estate management.
+The Senior Vice President for Business Affairs (SVPBA) is responsible to the President for real estate management.
 The SVPFB executes real property asset management through the Associate Vice President for Administration (AVPA) and Real Estate Office staff.

 Project Initiatives and Approval Authority